apache/mynewt-site/docs/os/modules/split/split.md

 Split images allow the user to build the application content separate from the library content by splitting an application into two pieces:

-* A "loader" which contains a separate application that can perform upgrades and manage split images
+* A "loader" which contains a separate application that can perform upgrades and manage split images.
+The "loader" resides in slot 1.
-* A "split app" which contains the main application content and references the libraries in the loader by static linkage
+* A "split app" which contains the main application content and references the libraries in the loader by static linkage.
+The "split app" resides in slot 2.

 ## Goals

-The goal of split images is to allow a larger applicaition to run along with large components of mynewt such as [nimble BLE stack](../../../network/ble/ble_intro/) and [neutron flash file system(nffs)](../fs/nffs/nffs.md).
+The goal of split images is to allow a larger application to run along with large components of mynewt such as [nimble BLE stack](../../../network/ble/ble_intro/) and [neutron flash file system(nffs)](../fs/nffs/nffs.md).

 ## Concept

 In a typical mynewt application, an application is contained wholly within an image slot.
 Typically there are at least two image slots since the image runs from one slot while uploading new code into the second slot.
 Each image is capable of erasing and uploading another image.
 Each image is completely stand-alone; that is, each image contains all of the libraries and components that it needs.

-On a typical 256 kbyte flash, there a flash layout might look like this
+On a typical 256 kbyte flash, a flash layout might look like this:

 | Name  | Size  |
 |---|---|